Gorky Park (novel): Critical reception

 Smith returned to the U.S. after a visit to the Soviet Union in 1971 with the idea for a novel about a Russian detective, but his publisher was unimpressed.
 He continued work on Gorky Park for a decade before the novel was finally published in 1981.

-The Washington Post said of Gorky Park that "More perhaps than any other recent work of American fiction, this one conveys a feeling for the Soviet Union, its capital, its moods ands its people."
-The New York Times said the Gorky Park "reminds you just how satisfying a smoothly turned thriller can be."

-In 2016, the Strand Magazine named Gorky Park one of the top five Cold War spy novels.
-The Guardian said that "the book's depiction of contemporary Soviet life was so alarmingly accurate, it was soon banned in the Soviet Union" and "became popular with dissident [Soviet] intellectuals."
-Gorky Park was awarded the Crime Writers Association's Gold Dagger award in 1981.
+The Washington Post said of Gorky Park that "More perhaps than any other recent work of American fiction, this one conveys a feeling for the Soviet Union, its capital, its moods and its people."
+The New York Times said the Gorky Park "reminds you just how satisfying a smoothly turned thriller can be".
+In 2016, The Strand Magazine named Gorky Park one of the top five Cold War spy novels.
+The Guardian said that "the book's depiction of contemporary Soviet life was so alarmingly accurate, it was soon banned in the Soviet Union" and "became popular with dissident [Soviet] intellectuals".
+Gorky Park was awarded the Crime Writers' Association's Gold Dagger award in 1981.

 Although the authenticity of Gorky Park is often praised, Cruz Smith spent only two weeks in Russia researching the book, relying mostly on libraries and interviews with Russian immigrants in the United States for the details about life in Cold War Moscow.

-Film Adaptation
+Film adaptation

 In 1983 a film adaptation of the novel was released starring William Hurt as Arkady, Joanna Pacula as Irina, Lee Marvin as Osborne and Brian Dennehy as Kirwill.